 If you’re a business with an office and/or employees, then you will also likely need a general liability coverage policy and a worker’s compensation policy.
 The larger your business is the more coverage you’re likely to need.

 The cost of your insurance will vary greatly based off of your driving record and the claims record of your business.
 The value of the truck, the amount of mileage on the truck, and how much you expect to drive it monthly will also play a factor in your costs.
-We recommend consulting with an insurance expert that is familiar with your industry before deciding on what coverage to get.
+We recommend consulting with a truck insurance expert that is familiar with your industry before deciding on what coverage to get.

 5. Submit All Documentation to Your Financing Company